arnavb/project-euler-solutions-cpp/README.md

 └── ...
 ```

-In this folder structure, each of the files labeled `Problem***.cpp` contain the corresponding Project Euler problems solution in a function called `problem***`.
+In this folder structure, each of the files labeled `Problem***.cpp` contain the corresponding Project Euler problem's solution.
 For example, the code for [Problem 1](https://projecteuler.net/problem=1) is located in [Problem001.cpp](./solutions/Problem001.cpp), and the file contains the following code:

 ```cpp
 int main()